8 10 2007

 From the viewpoint of the object-oriented world this means we are in quite a mess.
 Until we are dealing with ADO.NET data objects, everything is fine.
 DataTable and DataView contain DataRow and DataRowView collections, respectively, and this means GridView always gets objects of the same type.
 When moving on to specific objects, however, GridView and also other controllers associated with data can no longer manage.

 Still, we found a temporary solution to this problem.
-Namely Sean M. Foy has written a class named DefensiveDatasource that helps GridView and others with the same trouble to understand the aforementioned arrays and collections.
+Namely Sean M. Foy has written a class named DefensiveDatasource (not available anymore) that helps GridView and others with the same trouble to understand the aforementioned arrays and collections.
 Using DefensiveDatasource in code is not complicated.

 public class MyControl : Control